 An unforeseen advantage of the Meteor’s design was that the engines were spaced well apart from the robust fuselage, and this made the aircraft perfect for developing and test-firing ejection seats.
 Martin-Baker still use two Meteors to this day for this demanding and important task.

 Our aircraft is a hybrid built for test and evaluation work.
 It has a trainer (T7) cockpit and centre section, Fighter Reconnaissance nose with a camera mount, and the tail, wings and larger engines of the fighter variant.
 It spent all of its life with the Royal Aircraft Establishment, latterly at West Freugh near Stranraer.
 It is rumoured that whilst in service here it was flown by a USAF pilot on an exchange posting – none other than NASA Astronaut Buzz Aldrin.
-The museum rescued the Meteor from the West Freugh fire dump in the early 1980s.
+The museum rescued the Meteor from the West Freugh fire dump in the late 1970s.

 The Meteor has recently been restored to the markings it last flew in at West Freugh.